Chart Color Schemes

 Infrastructure

-Far West has limited levels of nearby infrastructure activity, ranking in the 12thth percentile nationally
+Far West has limited levels of nearby infrastructure activity, ranking in the 17thth percentile nationally

-The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified ten projects that are expected to impact the area.
-Notable projects include the Broken Hill Health Service Redevelopment - MHIPU, ED Upgrade and Key Worker Accommodation, Silver City Energy Storage Centre (Hydrostor A-CAES), Broken Hill Community Health Centre, and Broken Hill Town Square Redevelopment.
-The following list details those projects considered most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified ten projects likely to affect this region.
+Notable ones are Silver City Energy Storage Centre (Hydrostor A-CAES), Broken Hill Health Service Redevelopment - MHIPU, ED Upgrade and Key Worker Accommodation, Broken Hill Community Health Centre, and Broken Hill Town Square Redevelopment.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.